 The Homestead offers a thoughtfully designed space in which the children can explore, create, play, and develop skills.
 The Homestead’s design is inspired by the concept of wildflowers.
 The vision of an open field dappled with colorful blossoms anchored by treasures from a time gone by is the guiding metaphor for our school.
 We have created a space where children will blossom.
 The classrooms are attractive, spacious, clean, and orderly to invoke a sense of comfort and security in the environment for the children to interact with each other and the materials.
 The classrooms are stocked with open-ended, primarily natural materials, which will challenge, stimulate, and inspire the children’s creativity to engage in imaginative, symbolic play.

-Joanne Pillsbury I grew up in Shelburne, where my family was very active in the community.
-I have a large extended family, who we visited every weekend.
-Being raised in a close knit family gave me the opportunity to spend time with my young cousins, and this is what first sparked my love of working with young children.
-The values of hard work, gratitude, humor, and thoughtfulness were instilled in me at an early age, and these are values that I strive to embody each day.
-I graduated from Rice Memorial High School and then from Skidmore College in Saratoga Springs, New York with a degree in Elementary Education.
-After college I spent a couple of years living in Summit County, Colorado working at Keystone Ski Resort, and then I lived in Tallahassee, FL for five years before returning home to raise my family.
-I reside in Essex with my husband and three children.
-I enjoy singing, boating, traveling, and spending time with my family.
-I am also an avid sports fan!
 I hold a Professional Educator’s License for the State of Vermont with an Elementary Education endorsement and the state awarded me the status of Highly Qualified Teacher.
 I began teaching preschool in 2006 and fell in love with teaching our youngest learners.
 I have taught children ages two, three and pre-kindergarten.
-Most recently I held the position of the School Director of Heartworks Preschool in Williston for the past six years.
-I loved being able to work with the families as much as the children, and in my position of leadership I helped to guide teachers in their important work.
+I have been the Early Education Coordinator for The Homestead and Part 2: The Early years for the past five years.
+I love being able to work with the families as much as the children, and in my position of leadership I help to guide teachers in their important work.
 As a parent and educator I value my work in Early Education and I consider it an honor that families choose to entrust their precious children to our care.
 With humor and a loving, open heart, I believe in building strong relationships in order to be able to effectively communicate and meet the needs of the children, families and staff with whom I work.
 I want everyone to thrive in a healthy, happy environment.

 1475 Shelburne Road, South Burlington, VT 05403